 Introduction

 A variety of automated systems for monitoring microbial growth based on changes in turbidity are available, most using a microtiter plate format for multiplexed analysis of cultures (8).
 However, such systems are generally not suitable for monitoring the growth of anaerobes, particularly those that require a gaseous substrate for growth or depend on a close hydrogen-based syntrophic coupling, upon which many anaerobic microbial food webs depend.
 In addition, the slow growth of many fastidious anaerobes requires that growth be monitored continuously over multiple day periods.
 As part of our studies of simple microbial communities composed of hydrogenotrophic methanogens coupled with facultative syntrophs (Desulfovibrio species) we developed a multiplexed monitoring system that accommodates up to 64 pressurized batch culture growth vessels (“Balch” tubes) on a remotely controlled shaking platform.
-Turbidity is monitored at defined time intervals by suspending shaking and raising the platform vertically for a time interval sufficient to clear tubes of bubbles before reading optical density via paired sensors positioned on opposite sides of each tube receiver.
+Turbidity is monitored at defined time intervals by suspending shaking and raising the platform vertically for a time sufficient to clear tubes of bubbles before reading optical density via paired sensors positioned on opposite sides of each tube receiver.
 Sensor data is logged automatically on a database server through a wired Ethernet connection.
 A custom program displays the growth data in real time, converts sensor data to optical density, calculates changing growth rate through time, and offers direct comparisons of growth kinetics of individual cultures within or between different growth experiments.
 We here describe the system architecture and its application for the accurate and precise determination of the growth kinetics of model microbial communities composed of the hydrogenotrophic methanogen Methanococcus maripaludis (Mm) growing in syntrophic association with Desulfovibrio vulgaris (Dv).

 Materials and Methods